whilei/awesomewm-config/README.md

 see the awful.util.mainmenu freedesktop builder function, the "your menu is loading..." notification does not show up at all either. the issue may be related to "blocking" by adjacent widget actions.

-`client:move_to_screen()` does not maintain the focus on the client. that is: mod+o gets the client to swap screens; but then there is no focused client.
-> this was because of I removed `require("awful.autofocus")` from rc.lua

 Modality:
 The modality widget does not get the parent.bindings[code].bindings object (a tree) that I expect it to.